-The red circle shows the entrance for Part 1A students.
-Areas highlighted in red show the 1A lab and the stairs which provide access to the 2^{nd} floor.
+Areas highlighted in red show the 1A lab and the two sets of stairs which provide access to the 2^{nd} floor.

 The main building of the Department comprises a North Wing fronting onto Downing Street, an East Wing bordering Downing Place, and a South Wing protruding into the Downing Site.
 Fig. 2 shows this layout, the locations of the facilities mentioned below, and the access routes to them.
-At Part 1A, access to the building will be via the East Wing door, indicated on the plan (Fig. 2) in a socially distanced manner.